tamirscherf/Rat_features_extraction/README.md

 # Extracting the body & head angles of a rat out of a video frame using CNN

 As part of a research studying rat behavior in an arena with auditory stimuli I developed an autonomous module for feature extraction.
 The module automatically recognizes the head and body angles of the rat, out of a video frame, using CNN and Computer Vision tools.
 Those rat features are critical for understanding certain behaviors of the rat during the data analysis.
+The project was made at Prof. Eli Nelken's lab, the Hebrew University.

 ### Predictions examples, head and body angles, presented as arrows, over an input image.